-Availability of data is the key factor in the selection of methods to assess the programme effects: for quasi-experimental evaluation, micro-data at single farms/firms, municipality, district, NUTS III, NUTS II are needed, which are aggregated and extrapolated up to the programme area.
-In case of lack of data, the input-output models can be used.
-However, such methods are not ideal from an analytical point of view because they do not provide robust findings57.
+Availability of data is the key factor in the selection of methods to assess the programme effects: for quasi-experimental evaluation, micro-data at the single farms/firms, municipality, district, NUTS III, NUTS II are needed, which are aggregated and extrapolated up to the programme area.
+In cases where there is a lack of data, the input-output models can be used.
+However, such methods are not ideal from an analytical point of view because they do not provide robust findings58.

-The main methodological challenge in the assessment of programme results (at a microlevel) in 2017 will be to answer the question: "What would have happened to the respective programme beneficiaries /area without the programme?" by providing the evidence of a true cause-and-effect link between the values of observed indicators and the RDP.
+The main methodological challenge in the assessment of programme results (at a micro-level) in 2017 will be to answer the question: "What would have happened to the respective programme beneficiaries /area without the programme?" by providing the evidence of a true cause-and-effect link between the values of observed indicators and the RDP.